What are the keys to ethical leadership?

 ‘Integrity Is the Foundation’

 Fink and an Airbus colleague spoke recently with Peter Jaworski, Ph.D., an ethics professor at Georgetown University’s McDonough School of Business and School of Continuing Studies (SCS) in downtown Washington, D.C.
-SCS’s graduate program in Project Management has a partnership with Airbus to share ideas and initiatives.
+SCS’s Master's in Project Management program has a partnership with Airbus to share ideas and initiatives.

 Jaworski asked Fink and Stella Belvisi, Head of Legal and Compliance for Airbus North America, how important ethics is to their jobs, relative to other initiatives.
 Both said it was paramount.